jamestalmage/karma-angular-test-utils/Readme.md

 npm install --save-dev tang karma-tang
 ```

-Here is an example excerpt from a `karma.conf.js` folder using both coffee and ng-test-utils.
+Here is an example excerpt from a `karma` config using both coffee and ng-test-utils.

 ```javascript
 preprocessors: {